kisszaya/eslint-fsd-plugin/README.md

-## Configurations
+## Options

+### projectStructure

-Project structure configuration is required to understand where the index.ts files are located.
+`projectStructure` configuration is required to understand where the index.ts files are located.
 Absolute imports will only be used within these index.ts files.

 Example: